bblanchon/ArduinoStreamUtils/README.md

 Other classes
 -------------

-Some of the proxies are also available for the `Print` and `Client` classes.
+Some of the decorators are also available for the `Print` and `Client` classes.
 See the equivalence table below.

 | `Client`               | `Stream`               | `Print`          |